OWASP/Docker-Security/README.md

 # Docker Security

-This is a draft version of the OWASP Docker Top 10.
+This is a WIP (work in progress) version of the OWASP Docker Top 10.

 ## About this document